LASSO Inference for High Dimensional Predictive Regressions: Introduction

 The other strand is the vast literature on predictive regressions.
 As highlighted by \citet{campbell2006efficient} and \citet{jansson2006optimal}, non-standard distortion in the asymptotic distribution arises from persistent regressors.
-The peculiar asymptotic distributions disable the standard inferential procedures.
-There have been multiple proposals for valid inference, for example, the Bonferroni\textquoteright s method \citep{campbell2006efficient}, the conditional likelihood method \citep{jansson2006optimal}, the linear projection method \citep{cai2014testing}, the weighted empirical likelihood approach \citep{zhu2014predictive,liu2019unified,yang2021unified} and the implication-based inference \citep{xu2020testing}.
-Some of these methods are designed for univariate predictive regressions; it would be difficult to carry them over into the high dimensional case where the regularization method is required to cope with the issue of many parameters.
-On the other hand, \citet{phillips2009econometric}'s IVX estimator gained its popularity by recovering the asymptotic normal distribution, enabling valid inference for mean regressions \citep{kostakis2015robust,kostakis2018taking,phillips2013predictive,phillips2016robust,yang2020testing,demetrescu2023extensions}, and quantile regressions \citep{lee2016predictive,fan2019predictive,cai2023new,liu2023unified} with multiple regressors.
-IVX restores asymptotic normality in low dimension by projecting the persistent regressor onto a self-generated IV, which is a more promising route to solve the problem in high dimension.
+The peculiar asymptotic distributions invalidate the standard inferential procedures.
+There have been multiple proposals for valid inference, for example, the Bonferroni method \citep{campbell2006efficient}, the conditional likelihood method \citep{jansson2006optimal}, the linear projection method \citep{cai2014testing}, the weighted empirical likelihood approach \citep{zhu2014predictive,liu2019unified,yang2021unified}, and the implication-based inference \citep{xu2020testing}.
+Some of these methods are designed for univariate predictive regressions; it would be difficult to extend them to the high dimensional case, where regularization is required to handle many parameters.
+On the other hand, \citet{phillips2009econometric}'s IVX estimator gained its popularity by recovering asymptotic normality, enabling valid inference for mean regressions \citep{kostakis2015robust,kostakis2018taking,phillips2013predictive,phillips2016robust,yang2020testing,demetrescu2023extensions} and quantile regressions \citep{lee2016predictive,fan2019predictive,cai2023new,liu2023unified} with low dimensional regressors.
+IVX recovers asymptotic normality by projecting the persistent regressor onto a self-generated IV.